ZeynepKumralbas/CtrlHackDelete/README.md

         <li>Integrated cutscenes, VFX, and audio for a complete game experience.</li>
       </ul>
     </li>
-    <li>It has been decided to upload the game to itch.io.
-Since the game is intended as a desktop experience, and due to the nature of the platform, including advertisements would not be appropriate.</li>
     <li>During the project, we worked with branches on GitHub.
 It has been decided to merge the latest development branch into the main branch.</li>
     <li> Potential risks include slower progress from the team members who are currently working.
   </ul>

   <span style="font-size: 1.3em; font-weight: bold;"><strong>Estimated Points to Complete:</strong></span>